Appearance of the Ruby-throated Hummingbird

 Local Environments of the Ruby-throated Hummingbird

 The Ruby-throated Hummingbird prefers to live in deciduous and pine forests, farm orchards and flowering gardens.
+These habitats provide them with the perfect mix of food, water and nesting opportunities.

 Birdfeeders.com is your leading online source for hummingbird feeders, hummingbird nectar, and bird baths.
 We offer the broadest and deepest set of quality bird feeders to make your hummingbird watching experience even more enjoyable!